johnoneil/MangaTextDetection/README.md

 Overview
 --------
 This repository holds some experiments I did in summer 2013 during a sudden interest in text detection in images.
 It uses some standard techniques (run length smoothing, connected component analysis) and some experimental stuff.
-Overal, I was able to get in the neighborhood of where I wanted to be, but the results are very processing intensive and not terribly reliable.
+Overall, I was able to get in the neighborhood of where I wanted to be, but the results are very processing intensive and not terribly reliable.

 State
 -----